-The mode determines the way in which traffic sent out via the bonded interface is Mode dispersed over the real interfaces.
-Available modes are: · Round Robin Balancing - Packets are sequentially transmitted/received through each interface, one by one. · Active Backup - If the active secondary interface is changed during a failover, the bond interface's MAC address is then changed to match the new active secondary's MAC address. • XOR Balancing - Balances traffic by splitting up outgoing packets between the Ethernet interfaces, using the same one for each specific destination when possible. · Broadcast - All network transmissions are sent on all secondary interfaces.
-This mode provides fault tolerance. • 802.3ad (Dynamic Link Aggregation) - Aggregated NICs act as one NIC, but also provides failover in the case that a NIC fails.
+New Bond Field Definition Description The editable Description field allows you to add a description of the interface.
+If the description field is not completed the field defaults to a computed value to describe the interface.
+Mode The mode determines the way in which traffic sent out via the bonded interface is dispersed over the real interfaces.
+Available modes are: Round Robin Balancing - Packets are sequentially transmitted/received through each interface, one by one.
+Active Backup - If the active secondary interface is changed during a failover, the bond interface's MAC address is then changed to match the new active secondary's MAC address.
+XOR Balancing - Balances traffic by splitting up outgoing packets between the Ethernet interfaces, using the same one for each specific destination when possible.
+Broadcast - All network transmissions are sent on all secondary interfaces.
+This mode provides fault tolerance.
+802.3ad (Dynamic Link Aggregation) - Aggregated NICs act as one NIC, but also provides failover in the case that a NIC fails.
 Dynamic Link Aggregation requires a switch that supports IEEE 802.3ad.
 Transmit Load Balancing - Outgoing traffic is distributed depending on the current load on each secondary interface.
 Incoming traffic is received by the current secondary interface.
 If the receiving secondary fails, another secondary takes over the MAC address of the failed secondary.
 Adaptive Load Balancing - Includes transmit load balancing (tlb) and receive load balancing (rlb) for IPv4 traffic and does not require any special switch support.